 Once you’ve mastered your basic forehand and backhand drive techniques you need to start combining the two together in a rally.

-The following video drill demonstrates the FH/BH combo and is taken from Coach Tao Li's complete online training program, Table Tennis University.
+The following video drill demonstrates the FH/BH combo and is taken from Level 2 of our TTU online table tennis training program.

 This drill might appear simple but even the top professional players will perform this kind of training at the start of a session to get their shots feeling good and their feet moving.